dragonfly-xyz/useful-solidity-patterns/patterns/big-data-storage/README.md

 - [📜 Example Code](./OnChainPfp.sol)
 - [🐞 Tests](../../test/OnChainPfp.t.sol)

 When contracts need to store arbitrary data they will usually declare a `bytes` or `string` storage variable and write to it.
-This uses contract storage, which is straight-forward and intuitive but can become prohibitively expensive for larger data.
+This uses contract storage, which is straightforward and intuitive but can become prohibitively expensive for larger data.
 Contract storage is slot-based, charging 20k gas per word (32 bytes) of data to initialize for the first time.
 To store 256 bytes this way would cost 160k gas.

 But if you don't need the ability to change the data, there's a cheaper on-chain location to store arbitrary data that contracts can still access.